NickdevC/Battleships_Game/README.md

 ### User Testing

-- A total of **8 different users** tested the website across a range of devices including: mobile, tablet and desktop viewports.
+- A total of **6 different users** tested the website on desktop devices.
 At the time of testing, the main conclusions drawn were as follows:

+     - The game opened successfully and everyone was greeted with the welcome message :white_check_mark:
+     - All users successfully saw the 'sys' and 'time' modules working as text was delayed and followed a typerwriter effect :white_check_mark:
-     - All navigational links worked as expected :white_check_mark:
+     - All users could see the colour variations of text :white_check_mark:
-     - Users were automatically pushed to the next question after answering :white_check_mark:
-     - Questions and answers were not always fully visible on smaller devices :red_circle:
-          - This was later resolved using additional @media queries :white_check_mark:
-     - When selecting answers, users were given visible feedback from answer buttons :white_check_mark:
-     - The progress bar and score counter were not always visible to users on smaller devices :red_circle:
-         - This was later resolved using additional @media queries :white_check_mark:
-     - When users reached the end of the quiz, their total was not displayed and they were unable to select the 'save' button (it remained dsiabled) :red_circle:
+     - All users saw the field of play displayed and were correctly guided through prompts to place their ships :white_check_mark:
-         - This was a significant bug and was resolved during the debugging stages (see below) :white_check_mark:
-     - Colours and font remained consistent across all user's devices.
-Everyone reported that the website was legible and easy to follow :white_check_mark:
+     - On placing their ships, users were unable to place ships vertically :red_circle:
+          - This is still unresolved and, although I have sought and found workable solutions through the Slack community (including a different method of displaying the grid using complex mathematics, I am unable to implement these in my current timeframe.
+     - During the game, all users reported the successful, random, deployment of the computer's ships :white_check_mark:
+     - All users were able to see the correct markers for 'hits' and 'misses', and were able to read visual prompts regarding this :white_check_mark:
+     - When the total number of hits was reached, all users experienced the 'end message' either congratulating or commiserating :white_check_mark:

 ### Resolved Bugs

--
+- Raising ValueError
+      - I struggled with the syntax surrounding the multiple applications of the ValueError.
+Ultimately, I used advice on the internet and realised that one of my lines of code required the KeyError exception instead.

 ### Unresolved Bugs